ElijahKotyluk/commercejs-nuxt-webhooks/README.md

-# Webhooks with Commerce.js SDK and Nuxt.js
+# Webhooks with Commerce.js and Nuxt.js

-This guide continues from (Creating a Checkout with Commerce.js SDK and Nuxt.js)[Creating a Checkout](https://github.com/ElijahKotyluk/commercejs-nuxt-checkout/blob/master/README.md)
+This guide continues from [Creating a Checkout with Commerce.js SDK and Nuxt.js](https://github.com/ElijahKotyluk/commercejs-nuxt-checkout/)

-In this guide, I will illustrate how to create a webhook in the Chec dashboard and then use it to send an Email to the customer.
-I'll also be creating a simple order confirmation page.
+In this guide, I will illustrate how to create a webhook in the Chec dashboard and then use it to send an email to the customer.
+We'll also be creating a simple order confirmation page.

 [Live Demo](https://cjs-nuxt-webhook.herokuapp.com/)

 ***** *Note* *****

-* This guide uses v2 of the Commerce.js SDK
+* This guide uses Commerce.js SDK v2

 ## Overview
 In the previous guide you created a checkout page for your customers, generated a checkout token, and captured an order.
-In this guide you will be introduced to using CommerceJS's [webhooks](https://commercejs.com/docs/api/#webhooks), integrate [SendGrid](https://sendgrid.com/)'s email API, and send an email message with the customer's order reference.
+In this guide you will be introduced to using Commerce.js's [webhooks](https://commercejs.com/docs/api/#webhooks), integrate [SendGrid](https://sendgrid.com/)'s email API, and send an email message with the customer's order reference.

 ## This guide will cover

-1. Webhooks in the Chec.io dashboard
+1. Webhooks in the Chec dashboard
 2. Setting up a SendGrid account
 3. Install SendGrid and update your server
 4. Install ngrok and test the webhook